sayonaramemori/study-roads/clash-linux/clash-linux.md

 1. open clash on windows.
 2. open the folder where config file exists.
 3. copy to your device.
-4. gether all files into a directory.
+4. gather all files into a directory.

 ### 3.write a service for clash on linux
-- example:edit with the path--`/etc/systemed/system/clash.service`
+> for example, edit with the path--`/etc/systemed/system/clash.service`
 ```shell
 [Unit]
 Description=clash-core